SimonKraatz-USDA/EzPAI/README.md

 - remove images having rb_l < 128 ; Rosin bin for maximum curvature for 'sky' shouldn't be less than some bin, from our data picked 128.
 Otherwise sky can be overestimated.
 - remove images having delta <= 18 ; if rb_r and rb_l are too close, can't accurately discriminate canopy from sky.
 Otherwise sky can be overestimated.
 - remove images having CP < 0.02 ; very small CP values can give unreliable estimates.
 Probably CP of 0.15 could also be ok.
 This is because PAI values greatly with small CP, and small CP values can be due to DCP image, EzPAI limitations.
 Otherwise PAI change between hourly obs can be unrealiable, jump.
 - remove images having 'sky' > 0.8 ; it is possible for summer canopy have strong blue tint throughout image, even if rb_r, rb_l, delta are in range.
 Else sky can be overestimated.
+[5] also mentions blue light scattering in underetimating L (although in context with LAI-2000).

 Second, after data had been screened one should consider calibrating all data to 'diffuse' light conditions:
 - for each station do a linear regression between cloudy (blue sky index < cloudythr) and clear images.
 The pearson correlation coefficient R is usually > 0.8.